StinCodes/TDD.Milestone/README.md

 ### TDD 3: studentBody

-`studentBody(students: Object[])` is a function that takes an array of objects as an argument.
+`studentBody(students: {name: string, age: number, grade: number}[])` is a function that takes an array of objects as an argument.
 Each object contains the name, age, and grade of a student.
 The function should return an object that contains the total number of students in the array, the average age of all students, and the average grade of all students.

 ```js
 studentBody([